22 Accommodations & Modifications for Students with Disabilities

 Related Article: How Do You Know if Your Child Needs an IEP at School?

-The purpose of the accommodations and modifications is to provide the student with what he/she needs to be most successful in school.
-It is a way to “level the playing field” with peers by removing any barriers to learning that could be caused by the disability.
 Just like a student who is visually impaired would receive books written in braille or books on tape so they could learn the material, students with other kinds of disabilities or conditions benefit from accommodations and modifications as well.
-While accommodations give the student an alternative or more effective way of learning the material, a modification is a reduction in the amount of material or a change to the material itself.

 Here are some more examples:

-This allows him to fully focus on the math problem, without any confusion that could emerge from his reading difficulties.
+This allows him/her to focus on the math problem without any confusion that could emerge from reading difficulties.

 What is a 504 Plan?